Vietnam.vn - Nền tảng quảng bá Việt Nam

 Understanding the school

-Colleges are looking for candidates who are genuinely interested in the school, so Christine Chu, a college admissions counselor, advises students to thoroughly research the college before their interview.
+Colleges look for applicants who are genuinely interested in the school, so Christine Chu, a college admissions counselor, advises students to thoroughly research the college before their interview.

 After doing some research, applicants should be able to identify four or five distinct points about the college, and how it fits them.